 Victims of bullying may suffer from a wide range of psychological, psychosomatic and behavioural problems.
 This role may be replayed throughout many scenarios in later life as their feelings of chronic adversity and lack of social support lead to further psychological consequences such as depression.

-They may present to the general practitioner, emergency department or general paediatrician with a number of symptoms that are not easily explained away, including:-
+They may present to the general practitioner, emergency department or general paediatrician with many symptoms that are not easily explained away, including:-

-A thoughtful and thorough HEADSS screen may pick these up, but explicitly asking questions about traditional and online bullying is worthwhile.
+A thoughtful and thorough HEADSS screen may detect these, but it is worthwhile to explicitly ask questions about traditional and online bullying.

 Although it has not been systematically studied, low self-esteem and depression, brought on by peer victimization, may lead to an increased risk of self-harm or suicide among adolescents.